vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation-orchestrator/Get-vROVersion.md

 ## Description

 The `Get-vROVersion` cmdlet retrieves the VMware Aria Automation Orchestrator version information.
-It supports
-the following: (Requires an access token before a connection can be made)
+It supports the following: (Requires an access token before a connection can be made)

 - Standalone VMware Aria Automation Orchestrator
 - Embedded VMware Aria Automation Orchestrator with VMware Aria Automation
-- Cloud Extensibility Proxy with VMware Aria Automation Orchestrator.
+- Cloud Extensibility Proxy with VMware Aria Automation Orchestrator

 ## Examples